Services

 Start or stop all repositories on a machine at once:

-rdc repo up-all -m server-1
+rdc repo up -m server-1

 | Option | Description |